syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 {% endtabs %}

-##  Multiple Exporting
+##  Multiple exporting

 The `AllowMultipleExporting` property allows you to export multiple grids into same file.
 Once you enable the `AllowMultipleExporting`, grid properties of all the grid which are available in current page are passed as string array parameter to controller action method.
 In controller action method you are able to export all the grids available in the current page.
-The code snippet for this is as follows.
+The code sample for this is as follows.

 {% tabs %}